niveK77pur/.vim/README.md

 My personal vim configuration files.
 I created this repository so that I have acces to MY vim from anywhere there is internet :) But also in case something goes wrong and I lose all my configurations (which actually happend to me ...
-I actidentially deleted my whole vimrc and I was so glad I had a backup)
+I accidentially deleted my whole vimrc and I was so glad I had a backup).

 The configuration for vim needs to be put inside a `.vim` folder located inside your home directory.
 This is essentially the place where you put all you custom